thomscoder/orchestra/README.md

 # How to run it?

 The app works over a small Websockets and webRTC implementation.
-The client is hosted on Netlify while the peer server is hosted on Heroku.
+The client is hosted on Netlify while the peer server is hosted on Heroku (you can simply create a local peerServer by uncommenting the peerServer variable in server.js file)

 <h1>How to share your screen</h1>